123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 ```
 The results of this query reveal the top 5 peak hours as follows: 12:00, 13:00, 18:00, 17:00, and 19:00, listed in ascending order.

 In order to answer the second question, **"How many pizzas are typically in an order?
-Do we have any bestsellers?"**, I will write two another queris:
+Do we have any bestsellers?"**, I wrote two another queris:

 ```sql
 SELECT